hedi0/manga_siteweb/README.md

 ### Pull Request Process

-1. Fork your feature branch from `ma
+1. Foyour featuranch from `ma
-2. Ensure your codeadheres to thetablished c
+2. Ense your codeadheres to thetshed c
-3. Wri
+3. W